 - Within executive coaching, the wider context includes organisational or ethical issues, conflicts of interest, the impact of circumstances and strategies.

-Books are written about the levels of depth these 7 “eyes’ afford insight into.
-The focus of this article instead reveals that the information is not always visible through thinking or cognitive awareness.
+The focus of this article is not the full depth of each “eye”, but rather to highlight that the information in each “eye” is not always visible directly or through intellectual awareness.
 Let us use an analogy to illustrate.

-When we listen to a song, we know cognitively that it is a song, as opposed to a poem.
+When we listen to a song, we know intellectually that it is a song, as opposed to a poem.
 We may know the artist, album, musical instruments, lyrics and genre.
 All these things we could determine cognitively.
 However what we don’t initially know cognitively is the inspiration for the song.
-The song may make us bounce around energetically, feel saddened, or amplify our love for someone.
+The song may inspire us to dance energetically, feel saddened, or amplify our love for someone.
 These responses are stimulated by more than the words the artist uses.
-They are implicit messages existing on the psychological level, as opposed to the cognitive level.
-Transactional analysis psychology calls these the psychological and social levels respectively.
-Reflecting on how we think, behave or feel in relation to the song will give us insight into what the artist experienced in their lives and has related to us.
-If we hummed the song to a friend, they would be pretty certain of the artists experience, even without the lyrics.
+They are implicit messages conveyed on the psychological level, as opposed to the cognitive level.
+Transactional analysis psychology calls these the psychological and social levels of a transaction, respectively.
+Reflecting on how we think, behave or feel in relation to the song will give us insight into what the artist experienced in their lives and are relating to us.
+If we hummed the song to a friend, they might feel the energy and emotional aspects of the artist’s experience, even without the lyrics.

-In a similar way, while we can determine some information from the 7 eyes cognitively, much of it manifests in the thinking, feeling and behaviour between and within the coach and supervisor in a session.
+In a similar way, while we can determine some information from the 7 eyes cognitively, much of it manifests in the thinking, feeling and behaviour experienced and observed by the coach and supervisor in a session.
 Supervisors are trained to notice when these arise in the supervision relationship, introducing it into the conversation for reflection.

 In addition to working with key personal issues relating to the coach, supervision provides a focused space within which to identify phenomena related to the organisation, team, and individual client.
 With this new awareness, the coach can strategise on responses at the individual and group level, enhancing the work holistically.